vk4924/Coursera_exercise/README.md

 #The Exercises from Coursera(MIPT & Mail.ru)

-ScreenSaver.py - the exercise for train to refactoring code
+ScreenSaver.py - the exercise of refactoring screensaver code

-test_factorization.py - the exercise when I needed to write the tests for factorize function.
+test_factorization.py - the exercise of writing tests for factorize function